-Last week, the House Appropriations subcommittee on labor, health and human services, and education approved a spending bill, which moves along this week to the full committee for consideration and possible amendments.
+Last week, the House Appropriations Subcommittee on Labor, Health and Human Services, Education and Related Agencies approved a spending bill, which moves along this week to the full Committee for consideration and possible amendments.
 Then, it’s on to a vote in the House of Representatives.

-Read the full JAMA Forum post titled "Bill Would Gut Patient-Centered Outcomes Research" to learn more.
+Read the full Journal of the American Medical Association post titled, "Bill Would Gut Patient-Centered Outcomes Research," to learn more.